-Proper hand washing procedures are followed by staff, families, and children.
+Proper hand washing procedures are followed by staff, visitors, and children.
 These include:

-- Using liquid or foam soap and running water. - Vigorous rubbing for at least 10 seconds including all surfaces on hands and under fingernails. - Turning off water with a paper towel.
-This is an emerging practice. - Staff wears gloves when handling any materials/skin that has blood on it or obtains blood. - Hand washing sinks are not to come into contact with fecal matter or food products except when handling blood or body fluids that might contain blood.
+- Using liquid or foam soap and running water. - Vigorous rubbing for at least 10 seconds including all surfaces on hands and under fingernails. - Turning off water with a paper towel. - Staff wears gloves when handling any materials/skin that has blood on it or obtains blood. - Hand washing sinks are not to encounter fecal matter or food products except when handling blood or body fluids that might contain blood.
 Wearing gloves is an optional supplement but not a substitute, for hand washing in any required hand-washing situation listed above.